kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 Figure 110 CAN Works in Mute Loopback Mode
 ```
 Figure 110 shows the MCU configured for "mute loopback" mode, which is essentially a combination of mute (silent) mode and loopback:

     Mute: Externally, the TX line is held recessive (shown as "= 1"), so the MCU does not drive any signals onto the CAN bus.
-    Loopback: Internally, the TX signal is fed back into the RX input, allowing the MCU to self‑test CAN transmissions without affecting (or needing) the actual CAN bus lines.
+    Loopback: Internally, the TX signal is fed back into the RX input, allowing the MCU to self-test CAN transmissions without affecting (or needing) the actual CAN bus lines.

 This mode lets the controller test sending and receiving frames entirely within itself while remaining silent on the external bus.
 ```